 Instead, we plan to put links on this page where you can find ideas and tools to help your company encourage young people to study STEM subjects and consider the process control and automation industry for a career.
 Over time we hope to build a compendium of information and resources that your company can use to make a difference not just for your own company but for your community and America.

 Instrumentation, Control and Automation Technician | 2-year degree curriculum

 Individuals from MCAA member companies as well as MCAA’s Workforce Development Committee members have had discussions with colleges within their individual local communities.
 Often they talk about how their own companies can help those schools establish programs that can produce the kinds of graduates that are needed in all areas within our industry—both on the manufacturer/supplier side as well as the customer/user side.
 Based on those discussions a task force has created an outline curriculum of a 2-year degree for an Instrumentation, Control and Automation Technician.

 We encourage MCAA members and their customers to push this curriculum out to local community colleges or technical schools.
 If you have not already established a relationship with both community colleges and universities in your area, we urge you to make those connections.
 We also encourage our members to provide materials and equipment and even experts to teach these courses.
 Explore the need for a full 4-year BS degree in Instrumentation.
 Bring your feedback to MCAA on any such discussions.

 MCAA believes that as these courses become available, interest in our industry and manufacturing, in general, will grow.
 We will spend less time finding qualified candidates for the many jobs of the future and they will come to us more prepared to contribute from day one.

-In the following video, Dr. Peter Martin, Vice President of Schneider Electric and MCAA Chairman of the Board, discusses our industry and the compelling careers available to those who want to help measure, control and automate industrial processes.
+In the following video, Dr. Peter Martin, Past Chairman of the Board and Retired Schneider Electric Executive, discusses our industry and the compelling careers available to those who want to help measure, control and automate industrial processes.